NPP origin LILW

 National Radioactive Waste Repository

-For safety reasons the NRWR accepts only waste packages, which fulfill the acceptance criteria approved by the regulator can only be loaded into the disposal facility.
-To this end, the strict control begins as early as during take-over on the site of the nuclear power plant.
-Every drum is subject to check for damage, gamma-dose rate measurement at a distance of 1 m, and surface contamination test by smear sampling.
+For safety reasons the NRWR accepts only waste packages, which fulfill the acceptance criteria approved by the regulatory body.
+The strict control begins already on the site of the nuclear power plant.
+Every drum is subject to a check for damage, gamma-dose rate measurement at a distance of 1 m, and surface contamination test by smear sampling.
 In addition, a software tool, developed for this purpose, is used to check whether the activities in the drum are within the limits specified for the disposal site.
-16 drums loaded into 4 transport frames are transported at a time.

-The waste packages are transported on Paks – Bonyhád – Bátaapáti route by a special purpose vehicle with a special regulatory license.
-The transport operations shall be subject to the provisions of the European Convention on the International Transport of Hazardous Materials (ADR).
+The waste packages are transported from Paks to Bátaapáti by a special purpose vehicle with a special regulatory license.
+16 drums loaded into 4 transport frames can be put on the vehicle.
+The transport operations shall be subject to the provisions of the European Agreement concerning the International Carriage of Dangerous Goods (ADR).

 The vehicle used for the transport of the waste is received at the central building of the disposal site.
 Following an inspection, the vehicle moves on to the technological storage building in the controlled zone where the transport frames are placed by a crane in their storage place.
 The technological storage building has a storage capacity for 3000 drums.
 Before disposal the drums are placed into reinforced concrete disposal containers, nine drums into each container.
 The drums are fixed with inactive mortar and after 7 days of hardening the containers can be transported into the underground disposal chamber.